 A case is worth what you’re willing to accept and they’re willing to pay.
 When these two match up, cases resolve.
 However, no good settlement comes without hard work, and all the information considered.
 Tomorrow is so much longer than yesterday when you have your whole life in front of you.
 While it does take two to tango, sometimes your dancing partner is the courthouse.

 If you’ve been injured in an accident in Nevada and are unsure about the offer you’ve received from your insurance company, please call our firm immediately.
 We offer a free consultation and can help you make the right decisions for your future.
-Bertoldo, Baker, Carter & Smith of Las Vegas, NV (702) 505-8115.
+Bertoldo, Baker, Carter, Smith & Cullen of Las Vegas, NV (702) 505-8115.